coollog/couponappnode/README.md

 `npm install --save express mongodb jade socket.io`

-Make sure to have a config.js in server/ with the following:
+Make sure to have a `server/config.js` with the following:

 ```
 module.exports = {